 The rise of forestry

-Both of the World Wars took a heavy toll on the remains of our native forests.
-Following the First World War it was recognised that Britain had almost run out of timber.
-The Forestry Commission was established in 1919 to prevent the same situation happening again, and its key purpose was to help Britain become self reliant in timber.
+Both of the World Wars took a heavy toll on the trees we had left.
+Wood was essential for the war effort and in the First World War Britain almost run out of timber.
+The government created the Forestry Commission in 1919 to prevent the same situation happening again.

-Fast-growing introduced species such as Sitka spruce were used to create dense plantations which tend to support a very limited range of wildlife compared to ancient, native forests.
-Areas of native woodland were both felled and underplanted, and so shaded out by the introduced trees.
-At the time conservation wasn’t high up the political agenda, and many native woodlands were damaged or lost as a result.
+Fast-growing introduced species such as Sitka spruce were used to create dense plantations.
+These support a limited range of wildlife compared to ancient, native forests.
+Native trees were both felled and underplanted.
+Many native woodlands were damaged or lost.

 The ecological effects of deforestation

-Such large-scale, long-term ecological destruction has totally transformed the Scottish Highlands, and now only around 1% of our native pinewoods remain, while many other habitats have been degraded or lost.
-All of our woodlands have been influenced by humans in some way and the ecological effects have been complex and varied; some of the key ones are outlined below:
+Such large-scale, long-term ecological destruction has transformed the Scottish Highlands.
+Today only around 1% of our native pinewoods remain, while many other habitats have been degraded or lost.
+The besieged remnants are in a state of poor health for many reasons.
+Let’s look at a few of them below.

 A forest for the future

-Trees for Life’s vision is to restore a large area of wild diverse forest, which would include a wide range of habitats, to the Scottish Highlands.
-The aim is not to recreate a forest of the past.
-Even if we knew what past forests were really like, forests are ever-changing ecosystems.
-The goal is to restore the key elements in the forest to allow evolution and natural processes a freer reign.
-There is no doubt that the presence of wild forests nourish the human spirit, as well as being essential to the health of the Earth.
+Trees for Life’s vision is to restore a large area of wild diverse forest, where people and wildlife can flourish.
+The aim isn’t to recreate a forest of the past since forests are ever-changing ecosystems.
+The goal is rewilding: restoring the key elements in the forest to allow natural processes a freer reign.

 Sources & further reading